 Chains ending with MP are marginally negative on block, move Cinder forward a bit, but do not put your opponent in as much block stun; this means canceling into medium Fission leaves a one frame gap which will trap any button or throw your opponent tries to press.
 LP MP MP, or MP MP MP are both strong chains for this reason, and this technique is so effective to stop button mashers that you can win entire matches by canceling a medium Third Degree chain into medium Fission.

-Third Degree chains ending with HP are terribly unsafe on block, but will launch your opponent on hit.
-You can use a chain in the middle of a combo to launch your opponent for maximum style and added break difficulty, but in general they are not effective as grounded pressure.
+Third Degree chains ending with HP will launch your opponent on hit.
+You can use a chain in the middle of a combo to launch your opponent for maximum style and added break difficulty, but in general they are not effective as just doing grounded pressure.
 Using Third Degree chains ending with LP and MP, and mixing up your cancels between all three Fission versions (or no cancel at all) will be very difficult to defend against.
 Just know what you want to do: if you're trying to beat a person who likes to press buttons, do a medium chain into medium Fission to create a gap.
 If you're trying to beat patient blocking, do a light chain and use heavy Fission for massive block advantage, or throw them by doing the fake light Fission or no special cancel at all.

 Trailblazer is perhaps the most complex move in the game, and it will be impossible for me to list all its applications in a reasonable format, so let's just discuss briefly some properties of the move.
 It is basically a mobility tool that acts as a combo starter on hit and can be canceled off normals to send Cinder behind, into, or above opponents for all sorts of unique offensive pressure.
 If Cinder slams the ground with a Trailblazer or an Afterburner, he will leave himself -3 on block, which will let some characters with 3 frame special moves punish him outright.
 If Cinder uses Afterburner to go up-forward against a grounded opponent, he can recover and press air normals to create tick setups, and also air specials in case he wants to detonate Pyrobombs, but be warned that there is a gap between Trailblazer and air normals that smart defenders can interrupt.
 And, of course, Cinder can also use Afterburner to retreat from a blocking opponent, and all of this can be done from the air as well to approach from interesting angles, or extend any air combo.
 If this complexity sounds interesting to you, jump into training mode and explore the potential of this move, or check out creative applications other people have found (for example).

 Pyrobombs are Cinder's zoning tool, and he can throw them at three different angles, including from the air.
 By themselves, they do no block or hit stun, but Cinder can detonate the bombs (called Pyrotechnics) remotely by pressing all three punches, and if they touch an opponent, they will stick to them for 8 seconds before they fizzle out harmlessly.
 Hitting Cinder will also remove all Pyrobombs he has in play.
 Detonating a Pyrobomb actually does surprisingly little regular and chip damage (although the Fired Up version is much better), so they are mostly used as an annoyance or a reaction punish if a stickied opponent is jumping or doing unsafe moves.
-The real threat from Pyrobombs is that Cinder can cancel his throw animation into Pyrotechnics; if an opponent has been stickied with bombs, Cinder's throws become much more dangerous.
+The real threat from Pyrobombs is that Cinder can cancel his throw animation into Pyrotechnics (or hit opponents who are knocked down); if an opponent has been stickied with bombs, Cinder's throws become much more dangerous.
 The explosion will pop the opponent into the air (the height of which depends on the number and power of the bombs), allowing for fancy air combos of varying length and complexity, but likely at some point containing a Crossfire to recapture and cash out the damage.
 If your opponent is waiting for Crossfire to combo break, and you don't want to risk a counter breaker, there are certain combos you can perform that end in a shadow Fireflash juggle which will cash out the damage without any recapture needed.

 Lastly, let's talk a bit about the shadow versions of Inferno and Fission.
 Regular Inferno is an interesting move because it does no chip damage; instead, it does a large amount of potential damage on block.
 A regular Inferno canceled into shadow Inferno does an absolutely enormous amount of potential damage on block, and is truly safe on block and safe from shadow counter.
 This is one good use of shadow meter, but be warned that there is a gap that can let projectile invincible moves sneak through (the input to blow through the shadow Inferno must be entered after the super freeze).
 But because most characters need meter to get access to this, if you can pin down a character without meter, they mostly just have to take the potential damage and hope to survive until it heals.